 Aspic is a savory gelatinous jelly that is made from simmering the bones of fish, chicken or beef, and packed with a wide variety of ingredients from meat, fruits and vegetables.
 A popular treat in Russia, aspic has been given a North Korean spin with the addition of ox trotters, and mixed with egg, mushrooms, red pepper, leeks and ground pine nuts before being set in a wobbly block of jelly.

 Kenneth is a former newspaper journalist who relishes uncovering stories in eateries and kitchens as much as hunting for new chomping grounds.
-With a decade of content production experiences on print, online and video platforms, he enjoys his min chiang kueh as much as moussaka.
+With more than five years of content production experiences on print, online and video platforms, he enjoys his min chiang kueh as much as moussaka.
 From chefs, restaurateurs to hawkers, he is intrigued by the blend of ingenuity and hard work behind their food.